LuisMayo/objection-engine-docs/README.md

 Documentation about the objection Engine and the Ace Attorney bots ecosystem

 ## What is objection engine?
-[Objection engine](https://github.com/LuisMayo/objection_engine) is a python library aimed at rendering Ace Attorney-like videos given a list of comments.
+Objection Engine is a project that intends to create funny courtroom videos from conversations

 ## What uses does objection engine has?
 The "official" uses, this means the uses I personally give the engine, are mainly bots.
 More specifically three bots.
 A Telegram, a Discord and a Twitter bot.
-This bots were firstly writen in pure Python as normal apps.
-Then they were changed into a new model based on RabbitMQ queues to allow for better management of multiple bots

 ### v3 Bots
 A new Generation of Bots is coming.
 The main difference is using a new Rendering Engine written in Godot by Meorge: https://github.com/Meorge/objection-godot